 What’s UI copywriting?

 In our previous articles, we’ve already touched upon the topic of copy in UI.
 To remind, copywriting for web interfaces and mobile apps involves the creation of text content both small and big.
-Each word applied in a user interface is an inseparable part of a layout and plays its role in user experience of a product.
+Each word applied in a user interface is an inseparable part of a layout and plays its role in the user experience of a product.

-Effective copy content improves usability of the apps and websites as well as encourages people to interact with the interface.
-To create appropriate UI copy, designers need to master additional skills and knowledge since the field is quite complicated.
+Effective copy content improves the usability of the apps and websites as well as encourages people to interact with the interface.
+To create an appropriate UI copy, designers need to master additional skills and knowledge since the field is quite complicated.
 Also, it may be good to engage a professional copywriter or technical writer in the creative process to make it faster and more productive.
 Today we want to give an insight into the different types of copy as well as provide some tips based on UI copywriting best practices.

 Landing page for Colony

-A headline is a large, bold word or phrase which users usually notice first in any interface.
+A headline is a large, bold word or phrase that users usually notice first in any interface.
 Headlines deliver and emphasize the key informative message of a page.
 Headlines should be catchy and short so that they could quickly draw users’ attention.
 The results of the research published by Buffer, the popular social media sharing platform, showed that the perfect length of the headline is 6 words.

 Moreover, headlines need to be meaningful in order to inform users about the theme of the content of a page or screen.
-To provide better understanding, it’s good to support a headline with other visual elements such as photos.
+To provide a better understanding, it’s good to support a headline with other visual elements such as photos.

-Subheaders are brief and concise phrases which help users quickly scan text so that they could understand if they are interested in it.
+Subheaders are brief and concise phrases that help users quickly scan text so that they could understand if they are interested in it.
 The headlines can give only a summary of the theme or message of the whole page while subheaders mark out the core points in separate sections of text.

 To create proficient visual hierarchy, designers usually chose smaller fonts for subheaders than for headlines.
 Still, they need to be bigger than the rest of the copy for fast scanning.
 Also, it is recommended to make subheaders fonts bold so that they would look prominent among the other text.